 Set up automatic payments

 Once you have your debt consolidation loan, see if your lender offers autopay.
 Many do, and some will even give you a discount for setting it up.
-It’s a good way to potentially lower your interest payments if your poor credit resulted in a high rate, and it will also help keep you on track — especially important for your credit, since timely payments on your loan is one of the best ways to raise your credit score.
+It’s a good way to potentially lower your interest payments if your poor credit resulted in a high rate.
+It will also help keep you on track — especially important for your credit, since making timely payments on your loan is one of the best ways to raise your credit score.

 Resolve any spending issues

 Finally, you’ll need to acknowledge and resolve any ongoing spending issues you may have.
-Without addressing the behavioral money patterns that caused the problem in the first place, it’s easy to fall right back into debt, says Sexton.
+Without addressing the behavioral money patterns that caused the problem in the first place, it’s easy to fall right back into debt, Sexton says.